 Certain supplements can help speed up the healing of leaky gut syndrome.

 Probiotics: Ideally, your body should have more friendly bacteria than harmful ones.
 Friendly bacteria helps break down and digest food.
-A probiotics supplement helps increase the number of friendly bacteria in the gut and prevent an overgrowth of harmful bacteria.
+A probiotic supplement helps increase the number of friendly bacteria in the gut and prevent an overgrowth of harmful bacteria.

 Unfortunately, these beneficial bacteria can be depleted by taking certain medications, eating poorly, and other factors as mentioned above.
 By taking a highly concentrated dose of probiotics daily, you can be sure that you have a healthy balance of bacteria in your gut always.